 It would appear that individuals, too, are out of luck.
 They might become parties to a funding agreement–by operation of a contractor’s assignment, substitution, or subcontract–but don’t have any right to elect to retain title.
 But wait, the implementing regulations for Bayh-Dole work some juju on the situation.
 Here’s 37 CFR 401.9:

 Agencies which allow an employee/inventor of the contractor to retain rights to a subject invention made under a funding agreement with a small business firm or nonprofit organization contractor, as authorized by 35 U.S.C.
 202(d), will impose upon the inventor at least those conditions that would apply to a small business firm contractor under paragraphs (d)(1) and (3); (f)(4); (h); (i); and (j) of the clause at § 401.14.

 Yup.
-A patent rights clause just for inventors, treated as if a small business contractor.
+A patent rights clause just for inventors, treated as if they are small business contractors–sole proprietors of their inventions, so to speak.
 If an individual gets added to a funding agreement (by assignment, substitution, or subcontract), then that individual gets treated as a small business firm–a sole proprietor, say–and thus comes within the scope of 35 USC 202(a)’s election of title language, but with far fewer obligations chosen from those in 35 USC 202(c).
 NIST legal whiz folks claim they don’t understand 37 CFR 401.9, but now you do.

 There’s more.
 Bayh-Dole stipulates that when a nonprofit assigns a subject invention, the recipient of that assignment must also accept the nonprofit’s patent rights clause (35 USC 202(c)(7)(A):